longjl1/Time-to-mato/docs/ui-principles.md

 - [2024-05-08] reinforced that CRUD controls should stay quiet and let spacing, contrast, and grouping carry the interface.

 - [2024-05-21] reinforced that CRUD controls should stay quiet and let spacing, contrast, and grouping carry the interface.

+- [2024-06-03] reinforced that CRUD controls should stay quiet and let spacing, contrast, and grouping carry the interface.